Eidion/GameDesign/Monsters of Legend/readme.md

 ## Sections

-* [Monster Classifications](./monsterClassifications.md) to learn more about the alternate classification system for monsters presented here.
-* [Legendary Beasts](legendaryBeasts.md) represent dangerous monsters that resemble or are created from animals.
+* [Legendary Beasts](monsterBlocks.md) represent dangerous monsters that resemble or are created from animals.